Elettra Stimilli

 Elettra Stimilli is an Italian philosopher, academic and author.
 She is a professor of Theoretical Philosophy in the Department of Philosophy at the La Sapienza University of Rome.

-Stimilli is known for her extensive body of works on the connection between politics and religion, with an emphasis on contemporary thought.
-Notably, her authored works includes essays that have been published in leading academic journals, including European Journal of Social Theory and Deleuze and Guattari Studies as well as books such as Jacob Taubes.
-Sovranità e tempo messianico.
+Stimilli is known for her works on the connection between politics and religion, with an emphasis on contemporary thought.

-Academic background

-Stimilli's academic background and contributions have established her as a prominent figure in contemporary philosophical discourse.

 Works

 Stimilli's work primarily explores the connections between religion, philosophy, and politics, with a particular focus on the relationship between contemporary Italian thought and the latest developments in French and German philosophy.
 Her monograph on Jacob Taubes explored his life, key relationships, and contributions to theological and political thought, particularly focusing on messianism, secularization, and Western eschatology in the context of 20th-century cultural experiences.

-Stimilli’s research has also explored the intersection of economics and religion, particularly analyzing debt from a philosophical perspective.
+Stimilli's research has also explored the intersection of economics and religion, particularly analyzing debt from a philosophical perspective.
 Her book The Debt of the Living: Ascesis and Capitalism examined how the concept of debt, reinterpreted as a form of self-imposed discipline and perpetual guilt, underpins capitalist economies and drives contemporary consumption behaviors.
 Additionally, her other book Debt and Guilt explored the psychological and philosophical foundations of austerity policies, arguing that they were rooted in notions of guilt and punishment, and examined their impact on contemporary politics, economics, and individual inner lives.
 More recently, with her book Filosofia dei mezzi, she began a philosophical reflection on bodies as political means, making explicit the feminist point of view of her investigation.
-Furthermore, she has given guest lectures at various institutions across the globe, including Warwick University, Lancaster University, Oxford Brookes University and University of Chicago.